Blahah/scraperJSON-demo-paper/paper.md

 #### Headless rendering

-Headless browsers are the standalone web rendering engines with the GUI removed, commonly used for testing web-facing software.
-Thresher supports the optional user interaction feature in scraperJSON by rendering webpages and performing actions in PhantomJS, a headless WebKit browser, if interactions are specified.
+Headless browsers are standalone web rendering engines with the GUI removed, commonly used for testing web-facing software.
+Thresher supports the optional user interaction feature in scraperJSON by rendering webpages and performing actions in PhantomJS if interactions are specified.

 #### Rate-limiting